cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/multi-cloud-tenant-database.md

   <CtaButton class="btn-primary" url="https://www.meshcloud.io/2021/03/04/6-things-to-watch-out-for-when-starting-your-cloud-journey/">Start your Cloud Journey</CtaButton>
 </CallToAction>

-### Consider collaborative approaches to maintaining tenant metadata
+### Consider Collaborative Approaches to Maintaining Tenant Metadata

 Maintaining tenant data at scale is a lot of work.
 Even more so than with a platform-specific [Cloud Tenant Database](/maturity-model/tenant-management/cloud-tenant-database.md), enabling collaboration between different stakeholders is the key to maintaining a high-quality information repository about cloud tenants.
 The building block  [Self-Service Multi-Cloud Tenant Database](/maturity-model/tenant-management/self-service-multi-cloud-tenant-database.md) covers implementing this in more detail.

-### Maintain a Cloud Service Register to meet regulatory requirements
+### Maintain a Cloud Service Register to Meet Regulatory Requirements

 Industry-specific regulation can require your organization to maintain a register of all cloud outsourcing activities.
 A multi-cloud tenant database can help meet these requirements.
 One example of this is the “Cloud Service Register” in the financial industry as recommended by the European Banking Authority’s [Recommendations on Cloud Outsourcing](https://www.eba.europa.eu/sites/default/documents/files/documents/10180/2170121/5fa5cdde-3219-4e95-946d-0c0d05494362/Final%20draft%20Recommendations%20on%20Cloud%20Outsourcing%20%28EBA-Rec-2017-03%29.pdf?retry=1).